isabella232/OneScriptLang/docs/Macro.md

 * `hh:mm`
 * `hh:mm:ss`

-### enum Constants
+### enumerator Constants
-Enum constants can be an alpha optionally followed by an alphanumeric separated by a comma and surrounded by braces.
+Enumerator constants can be an alpha optionally followed by an alphanumeric separated by a comma and surrounded by braces.
 For example:
 * `{a}`
 * `{a1}`